guardianproject/info/content/blog/2021-11-30-implementing-tls-encrypted-client-hello/index.md

 This post began by saying that ECH was complex.
 Most of that complexity stems from the concept of _ClientHelloOuter_ and _ClientHelloInner_.
-They are sort of parallel versions of the TLS _ClientHello_, with _ClientHelloOuter_ being plaintext and _ClientHelloInter_ being encrypted.
-Many of the same bits of metadata can be set in either _ClientHelloOuter_ or _ClientHelloInter_, or even in both.
+They are sort of parallel versions of the TLS _ClientHello_, with _ClientHelloOuter_ being plaintext and _ClientHelloInner_ being encrypted.
+Many of the same bits of metadata can be set in either _ClientHelloOuter_ or _ClientHelloInner_, or even in both.
 And the outer and inner values can be different.
 For example, the outer plaintext SNI could be set to a generic domain name, while the inner could be set to a different domain name that the client wants to protect.
 Whenever